qgis/QGIS-Documentation/docs/training_manual/vector_classification/attribute_data.rst

 #.
 Go back to the main QGIS window and look at the Map Canvas.
 You should
    see the larger of the two polygons colored yellow.
 #.
 To deselect the feature, go to the :guilabel:`Attribute Table` window
-   and click on |deselectActiveLayer| :sup:`Deselect all features from the layer` button.
+   and click on |deselectAll| :sup:`Deselect all features from the layer` button.

 Sometimes there are many features shown on the Map Canvas and it might be difficult to see which feature is selected from the Attribute Table.
 Another way to